 In 2007, a Jeep Wrangler set the Guinness World Record for the highest altitude attained by a four-wheeled vehicle*, after it was driven atop Ojos del Salado, a volcano in Chile.
 This has since been surpassed by a modified Suzuki Samurai.

 At Ageas, we’ve decades of experience when it comes to protecting Jeep drivers on Britain’s roads.

 That’s because we’re always working on our comprehensive cover, ensuring it gives all our customers exactly what they need from us, including a raft of optional extras such as replacement vehicle cover, to make your policy go even further.

-You can be confident we keep things moving forwards when you need us the most, with a lifetime guarantee on all the workmanship of all repairs undertaken by our approved repairers - for as long as you own the car**.
+You can be confident we keep things moving forwards when you need us the most.
+If you need to make a claim and choose one of our approved repairers, all workmanship comes with a guarantee for as long as you own the car**.

 Get a car insurance quote

 See how Ageas can help with your Jeep Wrangler car insurance when you start your car insurance quote today.